eclipse-theia/theia-website/src/docs/blueprint_documentation.md

 The product can be built and packaged with [yarn](https://yarnpkg.com/).
 Note that you usually can only package the product for the operating system you execute the build on.
-For more information see the [electron-builder documentation on multi platform builds](https://www.electron.build/multi-platform-build).
+For more information see the [electron-builder documentation on multi-platform builds](https://www.electron.build/multi-platform-build).

 The following commands may be run from the root directory of the repository.